-Keywords: traditional classroom learning, structured attractiveness, teachers, public elementary schools, Philippines
+Keywords: traditional classroom learning, structured attractiveness, teachers, public elementary schools, Philippines.

 1. INTRODUCTION

 Traditional classroom learning benefits greatly from the structured attractiveness that teachers bring to their instructional approach, as it combines clear organization with engaging presentation to make learning more effective and enjoyable (Fink et al., 2023).
 Structured attractiveness refers to a teacher's ability to deliver lessons in a way that is both organized and appealing, capturing students' attention while providing a clear pathway to understanding the material (Dulay, 2023).